aerospike/aerospike-graph-service/docs/blogs/BIDIRECTIONAL_SEARCH_PART_1.md

 These can be simplified to:
 - `2*b^(d/2)` for even `d`
 - `(1+b)*b^(d/2)` for odd `d`

+## Failure Case

+The only real failure case for bidirectional search is when the two searches do not intersect.
+This can happen if the two areas are not connected, or if the two areas are connected but the search depth is too deep and the intersection cannot be reached in a reasonable time frame.

 ## Expressions with Starting Areas Considered